 I have created a simple strategy to help you become a Natural leader who knows their vision and can share it with people to bring them into the same picture.

 Here’s one simple strategy that will increase your leadership quality,

 As a leader, you consume a large amount of information daily.
 Subconsciously you are filtering information all the time.
 Here’s what could happen when we let our emotions, generalisation and personal preference distort the information:

-Your personal preferences rewrite the outcome into a better version of it:
+For example, your personal preferences rewrite outcomes into a better version of them:

 You are visionary and believe in the creative process.
 Your CFO focuses on productivity, number and profit.